 What is kennel cough?

-Kennel cough is a respiratory infection in dogs caused by bacteria.
+Kennel cough is a respiratory illness in dogs caused by bacteria.
 It is contagious and is spread when dogs interact with each other or share common objects.
 Kennel cough symptoms include: a strong cough, runny nose, and sneezing.
 Kennel cough can not be contracted by humans.

 Symptoms are typically moderate and do not require treatment because they resolve themselves on their own in 2 weeks.
 In some cases, a course of antibiotics will be prescribed by the veterinarian.